ustc-pldpa/2018s/assign1/README.md

     they both have access to the pre-fork environment.
 This mechanism will allow your RPC-ified `new` function to create a new process and share values like a pipe (below) between them.

+    > Note: when the child process is done with its computations, you should call os.exit() to make sure that no other code is executed from the child process.

 2. **Pipes**: pipes allow data to pass between OS processes.
 They have a POSIX implementation, but we've abstracted that away from you into a `util.Pipe`